Baqubah: Recent history

 During the course of the US-led occupation of Iraq, Baquba emerged as the scene of some of the heaviest guerrilla activity, along with the Sunni enclaves of Fallujah and Ramadi.
 It was the site of the heaviest fighting during the June 24, 2004, insurgent offensive.
 Al-Tawhid Wal-Jihad, led by Abu Musab al-Zarqawi, took responsibility for the attacks.

-In a setback for insurgents, Iraqi and U.S. officials confirmed on June 8, 2006, that Zarqawi had been killed in an airstrike and subsequent raid 8 km north of Baquba.
-During late 2006, however, Baqubah and much of Diyala Governorate were reported to have come under Sunni insurgent control.
+In a setback for insurgents, Iraqi and U.S. officials confirmed on June 7, 2006, that Zarqawi had been killed in an airstrike and subsequent raid 8 km north of Baquba.
+During late 2006, however, Baqubah and majority of Diyala Governorate were reported to have come under Sunni insurgent control.
 On January 3, 2007 the previous Iraqi government in Baquba was reported to have fallen, leaving the city in the hands of insurgents fighting against the American led coalition in Operation Iraqi Freedom.
+During this time, the city was reportedly under the control of the Islamic State of Iraq.

 In January 2007, it was reported that Sunni insurgents were able to kidnap the mayor and blow up his office, despite promises from American and Iraqi military officials that the situation in the city was "reassuring and under control".
 The city at its peak had over 460,000 residents, but a February 2007 report labeled the city a "ghost town" as residents either fled criminal and sectarian violence or remained in hiding at home.

 On August 10, 2015 a suicide car bombing near Baqubah killed 30 and wounded 40 people.
-ISIS claimed responsibility for the attack.
+IS claimed responsibility for the attack.